How to Prepare

 Know How to Shut-Off Utilities

 After a disaster where utilities have been disrupted, there may be a need to turn off certain utilities in order to control additional damage from the disaster.
-This usually involves turning off one or more of the following; Natural Gas, Water and Electricity.
-Emergency service providers and Utility employees will be overwhelmed following the disaster, so it’s important that your family and your neighbors learn how and where to control your utilities (PDF).
+This usually involves turning off natural gas, water and electricity.
+Emergency service providers and utility employees will be overwhelmed following the disaster, so it’s important that you and your neighbors learn how and where to control your utilities (PDF).

 When the earth shakes, pipes break.
 Water and sewer failure is immediate after any major power outage, especially after an earthquake - and the fix is longterm.
 Be prepared to handle your household's waste and keep everyone healthy!